apache/arrow/docs/source/cpp/flight.rst

 such as whether free memory is returned to the system, is dependent on the allocator that gRPC uses (usually the system allocator).

-A quick way of testing: attach to the process with a debugger and call malloc_trim or call ReleaseUnused on the system pool.
+A quick way of testing: attach to the process with a debugger and call malloc_trim, or call ReleaseUnused on the system pool.
+If memory usage drops, then likely, there is memory allocated by gRPC or by the application that the system allocator was holding on to.
+This can be adjusted in platform-specific ways; see an investigation in JIRA for an example of how this works on Linux/glibc.

 Excessive traffic
 -----------------

 gRPC will spawn an unbounded number of threads for concurrent clients.
-Those threads are not necessarily cleaned up (cached thread pool in java parlance). glibc malloc clears some per thread state and the default tuning never clears caches in some workloads.
+Those threads are not necessarily cleaned up (a "cached thread pool" in Java parlance). glibc malloc clears some per thread state and the default tuning never clears caches in some workloads.
 But you can explicitly tell malloc to dump caches.
 See ARROW-16697_ as an example.